tomperrine/dns-purist/README.md

 Dns-purist works by loading all the named zones into forward and reverse internal databases and then looking for forward/reverse inconsistencies in all the loaded information.
+It also loads and looks for problems with CNAME records.
+SOA and other tests are on the to-do list.

 In general, dns-purist will not look beyond the loaded zones, except optionally it can do individual DNS lookups for PTR records that were